 If you are in crisis or need urgent help, call 000 immediately.
 You can find more information about crisis support services on this page.

-You may need to contact emergency services on 000 to get urgent help from the police or ambulance service.
-You can call 000 anywhere in Australia to seek urgent help from police, ambulance or fire services.
+You can contact emergency services anywhere in Australia on 000 to get urgent help from the police, fire or ambulance services.

 Click on the video below by Connect4Health to learn more about when to contact the emergency services.